Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 drastically reducing VRAM usage.
 Compute deform skinning now benefits from LODs.

-Both classical Unity and the unaltered Entities Graphics perform skinning mesh-by-mesh (the Hybrid Renderer at least processes all instances of a mesh at once).
+Both classical Unity and the unaltered Entities Graphics perform skinning mesh-by-mesh (Entities Graphics at least processes all instances of a mesh at once).
 Kinemation handles all meshes for all skeletons at once using a special compute shader.
 This removes resource stalls and allows the GPU to use all available cores to perform skinning as fast as possible and move on to